csdalab/csdalab.github.io/_pages/home.md

 - Classification: SVM, regressions, Random forest, and more.
 - Predictive models: RNN, CNN, regression, LSTM, and more.
 - Imputation methods: MICE, EM, and more.
-- Signal processing: Wavelet analysis, Fourier transforms, multiscale analaysis, and more.
+- Signal processing: Wavelet analysis, Fourier transforms, multiscale analysis, and more.
 - Tools: R, Quarto, Python, SAS, and MATLAB.

 ### Collaborators
-- Thatayaone Moakofi, PhD Statistics Student in the Department of Mathematics and Statistical Sciences, Botswana International University of Science and Technology.
+- Thatayaone Moakofi, Ph.D.
+Statistics Student in the Department of Mathematics and Statistical Sciences, Botswana International University of Science and Technology.
 Email: thatayaone.moakofi@studentmail.biust.ac.bw
 - Prof. Broderick Oluyede

 ### Joining CSDA Lab
-If you are interested in joining please go to the [recruitment](recruitment) page.
+If you are interested in joining, please go to the [recruitment](recruitment) page.

 ### Funding
 TBD